jruels/k8s-vault/labs/install-vault-gke/index.md

 ```

-The role connects a Kubernetes service account, internal-app (created in the next step), and namespace, default, with the Vault policy, devwebapp.
+The role connects a Kubernetes service account, internal-app (created in the next step), and namespace, default, with the Vault policy, `devwebapp`.
 The tokens returned after authentication are valid for 24 hours.

 Lastly, exit the vault-0 pod.